 Significant changes were made in judicial board hearings.
 The cross examination process was removed from the procedure, thus reducing the length of hearings and rude behavior by participants.

-Attorneys were removed from participation in our judicial hearings.
+Attorneys were removed from participation in NIU’s judicial hearings.

-Internal Procedures Review (Appendix F.)
+Internal Procedures Review (Appendix F)

 These reviews will continue as procedures for assessing professional standards in the field of Judicial Affairs.